PierpaoloLucarelli/BigDataClass/lab2/README.md

 | Large [L] | 306.9 GiB |
 | Extra Large [XL] |  804.9 GiB |
 | Full [F] | 3TB |
-**<<check this>>**

-Similarly, we did not run our code immediately on a big cluster, but limited ourselves to using clusters of 2-3 nodes.
+Similarly, we did not run our code immediately on a big cluster but limited ourselves to using clusters of 2-3 nodes.
 This allowed us to test our application while keeping things simple and the cost low.
-After several attempts we managed to get the code running on the small cluster, but we noticed that when attempting to increase the number of nodes and data, our application was failing.
+After several attempts, we managed to get the code running on the small cluster, but we noticed that when attempting to increase the number of nodes and data, our application was failing.
 This was probably due to the fact that our cluster was not properly configured and we were encountering memory issues.